seanyates76/Ez-Quiz-App/README.md

 Interactive Editor (beta)
 -------------------------
 - Opt‑in, card‑based authoring for MC/TF/YN/MT (Add MT button or Shift+M).
-- Enable via Options → Advanced → “Interactive Editor (beta)”.
+- Enable via Options → Quiz Editor → “Interactive Editor (beta)”.
 - Edits stay in sync with the raw Editor/Mirror; the raw parser format remains the source of truth.
 - Inline validation ensures each question has a prompt and a marked correct answer or completed matches.
 - Default off for now to keep the classic editor front‑and‑center.

-Note: A separate smoke-test page is no longer needed; test directly in Options → Advanced inside the main app.
+Note: A separate smoke-test page is no longer needed; test directly in Options → Quiz Editor inside the main app.

 Appearance and options
 - Theme supports Dark, Light, and System (follows OS).